borekl/cvs-logwatcher/README.md

 **`groups`**
-defines device groups, that are used to store their config in separate subdirectories in the repository.
-The key is a hash of group names that in turn are arrays of regexes.
+defines device groups, that are used to store their config in separate subdirectories in the main repository directory.
+The key is a hash of group names that in turn are arrays of regexes used match hostnames.
 For example:

     "groups" : {
        "routers" : [ "^router", "^bsc", "^cisco" ],